ibm-cloud-docs/security-verify/getting-started.md

 3. Retrieve API Credentials.
 4. Install the IBM Verify Bridge.
 5. Validate the configuration.

-For more details, see https://docs.verify.ibm.com/verify/docs/connect-to-active-directory.
+For more details, see [Connect to Active Directory](https://docs.verify.ibm.com/verify/docs/connect-to-active-directory).

 ## Use a social provider as an identity source
 {: #anchor_value}
 {: step}
+1. Configure the social providers.
+2. Enable an application for social sign-on.

-For more details, see https://docs.verify.ibm.com/verify/docs/identity-sources-1-connect-social-providers
+For more details, see [Using social providers](https://docs.verify.ibm.com/verify/docs/identity-sources-1-connect-social-providers).